pgilfc/dotfiles/README.md

 # Dotfiles

 ## Installing
- - Run appropriate install
- - Run init
+ - Run init* ordered

 ## Configs for
  - Debian

+## Extras
+ - Do use ansible-lint after editing anything